 - To test the viability of deliberative techniques on a high-profile and relatively polarised topic.

-The members are currently being recruited.
-We are approaching potential members through a UK-wide representative survey, conducted by ICM, and then contacting by phone respondents who express an interest in joining the Assembly.
-The recruitment follows a stratification plan, with the aim of securing a broadly representative sample reflecting the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.
+The members were found through a UK-wide representative survey, conducted by ICM, and then contacted by phone.
+The recruitment followed a stratification plan, with the aim of securing a broadly representative sample reflecting the UK electorate across characteristics such as whether they voted Leave or Remain, their gender, ethnicity, social class and the region of the UK in which they live.

-Members are paid full travel and hotel expenses and, as a token of thanks for their contribution to the Assembly, an additional £200 per weekend.
-Such payments reflect the great commitment made by Assembly members, who are giving up two weekends and in some cases travelling great distances in order to take part.
+Members were paid full travel and hotel expenses and, as a token of thanks for their contribution to the Assembly, an additional £200 per weekend.
+Such payments reflect the great commitment made by Assembly members, who gave up two weekends and in some cases travelled great distances in order to take part.

 The Citizens’ Assembly project is part of the UK in a Changing Europe initiative, funded by the Economic and Social Research Council (ESRC).